mastermind-zed/drl-assembly-planning/DOCUMENTATION.md

 # DRL Assembly Planning - Project Documentation

-This document combines the task tracking, implementation planning, and verification results for the DRL Assembly Planning project.
+This document combines the implementation planning, and verification results for the DRL Assembly Planning project.

 ---